yapweijun1996/Multi-Agent-Reporting-System-v1/context.md

 ## 3. Key Features & UI/UX

--   **Vite & Tailwind CSS**: The application is built with a modern frontend stack, ensuring a fast development experience and a clean, responsive design.
+-   **Modern ERP Dashboard**: The UI has been redesigned into a responsive, grid-based dashboard layout, providing a professional and intuitive user experience.
+-   **Modular Widgets**: The dashboard consists of reusable components, including KPI cards for at-a-glance metrics, a main chart for data visualization, and a detailed, interactive data table.
 -   **Client-Side Database**: All data is stored and managed locally in the user's browser using **IndexedDB**, providing a secure and private environment.
 -   **Dynamic Reporting**: The "BI Analyst" agent suggests reports, which are then rendered with interactive charts (using Chart.js) and sortable data tables (using DataTables.js).
 Reports can be exported as PDFs.
 -   **Robust Initialization**: The application's entry point (`src/main.js`) uses a strict `DOMContentLoaded` listener to prevent race condition errors, ensuring all DOM elements are available before any script attempts to access them.